Self-reflection is a great way to quickly enhance your performance at work.

 Clarity regarding your strengths and opportunities

-It’s not just about the task itself.
+It’s not just about the task.

 Regular reflection will give you clarity regarding your strengths and opportunities.
 You’ll start to see patterns in your behavior.